phpmyadmin/phpmyadmin/doc/bookmarks.rst

 in your query, where VARIABLE1 is the string you entered in the Variable 1 input box.

-A more complex example, Say you have stored this query:
+A more complex example, say you have stored this query:

 .. code-block:: mysql

     SELECT Name, Address FROM addresses WHERE 1 /* AND Name LIKE '%[VARIABLE1]%' */

-Say, you now enter "phpMyAdmin" as the variable for the stored query, the full query will be:
+If you wish to enter "phpMyAdmin" as the variable for the stored query, the full query will be:

 .. code-block:: mysql